Peenrose/TeleBunny/README.md

 TeleBunny
 =========

-An interactive game made by team SART for TSA video game design 2014.
+An interactive game made by Andrew and Simon for TSA video game design 2014.

 Controls
 --------